Skip to main content

 Get Involved

 We would love to hear about instructional technologies that interest you.
-If you are using a tool in your course that could be useful for others, please consider requesting a pilot.
-To suggest a technology for evaluation, please complete the Pilot Request Form.
+If you know about, or are using a tool in your course that could be useful for others, please consider completing an application to have the tool evaluated and potentially be selected for a pilot.
+Our pilot application process is designed to be thorough, allowing us to carefully evaluate technologies and ensure they deliver meaningful value to teaching, learning, and student success.

 Pilot Process